• Skip to primary navigation

 Worker Responsibility

 Every worker has a duty to take reasonable care for their own health and safety while at work and must ensure their acts or omissions do not adversely affect the health and safety of other persons.
-Their duty of care is considered in relation to what is reasonably expected, taking into account the degree of control they have over their work activities and work environment.
+Their duty of care is what is the expectation, along with the degree of control over their work activities and work environment.

-Under Part 2 of the Act, as well as the duty to take reasonable care, workers must comply with any reasonable instruction that is given to them that allows your business to comply with the WHS laws.
-Workers must cooperate with any reasonable policy or procedure relating to health and safety that they have been trained in or notified about.
+Under Part 2 of the Act, as well as the duty to take reasonable care, workers must comply with any reasonable instruction that allows your business to comply with the WHS laws.
+For example, workers must cooperate with any reasonable policy or procedure which relates to health and safety that they have been trained.
 When at work workers should:

 • Take reasonable care of their health and safety